Subject to the Canadian Citizenship Act, a Canadian citizen is someone who was:

 The applicant must have resided in Canada for 3 of the previous 4 years immediately prior to his/her application, and after having received permanent residency.
 Applicants who have had a Temporary Resident Status immediately preceding the date of landing in Canada may also gather residency time for up to a maximum of 1 year.
 Any Temporary Resident status prior to obtaining permanent residence in Canada counts as 1/2 time.

-Please contact our office, as the computation is not simple, should you have any questions regarding your qualification.
+Please contact our office should you have any questions regarding your qualifications as the computation is not simple.

 Kids/ Children citizenship services: